Have you ever wondered how the NCIDQ test questions for IDFX and IDPX are created?

 So for example, on IDFX and IDPX with 150 to 175 questions, this means the range can be from $37,500 – $175,00 per exam!

-CIDQ also pretests all new questions on exams as experimental questions.
+CIDQ also pretests new questions on the IDFX and IDPX exams as experimental questions.
 These questions aren't scored, and may not fit the distribution of content for current exam, so don't let this throw you off.

 If you took the NCIDQ exam before, you've taken an experimental pretest question.
 Click To Tweet